jonathanpalma/tic-tact-toe/ui/README.md

 ### images

-The `helpers` folder contains all the image assets that can be imported from js and be used anywhere in the application.
+The `images` folder contains all the image assets that can be imported from js and be used anywhere in the application.

 ### reducers